rdsr/hbase-util/README.md

 -------------------------
 hbase-util.table.reset/reset
 ([f])
-  Like truncate, but doesn't delete/create the tables, but instead:
+  Like (hbase shell's ) truncate, but doesn't delete/create the tables, but instead\:
   - Disable all tables,
   - Deletes and re-creates all column familes,
   - Enables tables again.